Disculpa, pero esta entrada está disponible sólo en Inglés Estadounidense. For the sake of viewer...

 principal / New UK measures to prevent VAT fraud from non-EU online sellers

-As from 1 April 2018 fulfilment houses will need to register under the Fulfilment House Due Diligence Scheme in UK.
-This new online scheme is aimed to set out standards of record keeping and due diligence regarding non-EU suppliers who use fulfilment houses to store, pack and/or deliver their online orders within UK.
+As from 1 April 2018 fulfillment houses will need to register under the ¨Fulfilment House Due Diligence Scheme¨ in the UK.
+This new online scheme is aimed to set out standards of record keeping and due diligence regarding non-EU suppliers who use fulfillment houses to store, pack and/or deliver their online orders within UK.

 The FHDDS is part of the package of measures that the UK government has put in place to prevent VAT fraud from non-EU businesses that sell goods online in the UK.

 In principle, all those companies storing goods owned by non-EU seller’s will need to register.
 The registration will be also required to fulfilment houses that store goods imported into UK.